pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 # Fluent

 This is the documentation for all Fluent solver wrappers.
-Currently only FSI simulations are supported, no other multiphysics problems; hence the focus of this page is on FSI.
+The focus of this page is on fluid-structure interaction (FSI).
+Currently no other multiphysics problems are supported, but these are envisioned in future developments.
 FSI with inviscid flows is not supported, but that would be straightforward to add if required.

 ## Fluid-structure interaction with Fluent